Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 `typeof` to ensure our `SWAP` macro works with any type.

-Other languages make use of similar preprocessors (C++, Haskell, Ocaml), but these are similarly limited.
+Other languages make use of similar preprocessors (C++, Haskell, OCaml), but these are similarly limited.
 Let's move on to some full-power macro systems.

 ## Common Lisp (1984)

-Common Lisp provides extensive macro facilities, and idiomatic code often uses macros extensively.
+Common Lisp (CL) provides extensive macro facilities, and idiomatic code often uses macros.

 Macros in CL are just functions that run at compile time, which makes their execution easy to reason about.
 CL also has a lightweight backquote syntax for building expressions.
-However, we have to be careful about our output, and manually generate symbols to avoid accidental variable capture.
+However, we have to be careful about our output, and manually generate fresh symbols to avoid accidental variable capture.

 {% highlight lisp %}